FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Offline Stage: Forecasting-Driven Contracting and AP Deployment

 Building on the pre-planned AP routes obtained above, we now introduce Off-AIC$^2$, an offline double-auction mechanism that establishes incentive-aware service contracts between ESs and APs.
 The goal is to decide ES--AP associations, how much service capacity should be reserved along each AP route, and how payments/rewards should be set so that participants (i.e., ESs and APs) have limited incentive to misreport their private values.

-In Off-AIC$^2$, on the \emph{buyer} side, each ES $s_i$ predicts its total service demand $N_i^{\mathrm{Dem}}$ (e.g., the number of service units or tasks that need to be supported in the next trading round) and has a private per-unit valuation $v_i$ for receiving edge service.
-It then participates in Off-AIC$^2$ by submitting a per-unit bid $\overline{\mathrm{bid}}_i$ together with its demand $N_i^{\mathrm{Dem}}$, where $\overline{\mathrm{bid}}_i$ represents the maximum payment it is willing to make per unit of service.
-On the \emph{seller} side, each AP $v_k$, based on its maximum service capacity $C_k^\mathrm{A}$ (e.g., the total number of service units it can provide) and its service cost, reports a per-unit ask price $\mathrm{ask}_k$ and its capacity $C_k^\mathrm{A}$, where $\mathrm{ask}_k$ is the minimum acceptable payment per unit of service.
-Subsequently, for a potential ES--AP pair $(s_i,v_k)$, we define a pairwise utility $U_{i,k}^\mathrm{Off} = \mathrm{bid}_{i,k} - \mathrm{ask}_k$ ($U_{i,k}^\mathrm{Off}>0$ indicates a socially beneficial match).
+In Off-AIC$^2$, on the \emph{buyer} side, each ES $s_i$ predicts its aggregate demand over the upcoming online service window as $D_i = \sum_{h=1}^{H}\hat N_i^{\mathrm{Dem},(\nu+h)}$, where $D_i$ is the forecasted number of service units/tasks that require AP-assisted support in the next trading round.
+ES $s_i$ has a private per-unit valuation $v_i$ for receiving edge service and participates in Off-AIC$^2$ by submitting a per-unit bid $\overline{\mathrm{bid}}_i$ together with its forecasted demand $D_i$.
+Here, $\overline{\mathrm{bid}}_i$ represents the maximum payment that $s_i$ is willing to make per unit of service.
+On the \emph{seller} side, each AP $v_k$, based on its total service capacity $Q_k^\mathrm{A}$ and its service cost, reports a per-unit ask price $\mathrm{ask}_k$ and its capacity $Q_k^\mathrm{A}$, where $\mathrm{ask}_k$ is the minimum acceptable payment per unit of service\footnote{Here, $\mathrm{ask}_k$ denotes AP $v_k$'s route-aware amortized per-unit service cost, covering its expected computation, vehicle movement, UAV flight, and maintenance/depreciation costs under the route-feasible service plan in the current offline trading round.}.
+Subsequently, for a potential ES--AP pair $(s_i,v_k)$, we define the pairwise surplus as $ U_{i,k}^{\mathrm{Off}}=\overline{\mathrm{bid}}_i-\mathrm{ask}_k $, where $U_{i,k}^{\mathrm{Off}}>0$ indicates that the ES's per-unit willingness to pay exceeds the AP's per-unit ask, and hence the pair is economically admissible before route-feasibility screening.
 Off-AIC$^2$ then uses the reported bids, asks, demands, and capacities to compute pairwise utilities and select a set of winning ESs and APs, determine their matching/association pattern, and compute payments and rewards.
-The complete pseudo-code of Off-AIC$^2$ is provided in Alg.~\ref{Alg3}, while its main three steps are summarized below:
+The complete pseudo-code of Off-AIC$^2$ is provided in Alg.~\ref{Alg3}\footnote{For each active contract $(s_i,v_k)$ with $x_{i,k}^{\mathrm{Off}}=1$, the contract variables are set to $p_{i,k}^{\mathrm{ES}} = p_i^{\mathrm{b}*}$, $r_{i,k}^{\mathrm{ES}} = r_k^{\mathrm{s}*}$, and $N_{i,k}^{\mathrm{Trad}} = D_i$, unless a partial-service contract is explicitly specified.
+Thus, the settlement vectors from Alg.~\ref{Alg3} directly determine the payment and reward terms in $\mathbb{C}_{i,k}^{\mathrm{E}\leftrightarrow\mathrm{A}}$.}, while its main three steps are summarized below: